Home

 The DBSA (Depression and Bipolar Support Alliance) have combined a self-check for Bipolar Type 2 in this neat summary of the bipolar disorder types.

-The third bipolar type is called cyclothymia.
+The third bipolar type is called Cyclothymic Disorder.

 Some people with this type of bipolar disorder are fully functioning and in some cases, hyper-productive.